Mathematics: Ages Three to Six

 4. Practice

 After being presented with new information children need the opportunity for repetition.
 Children are offered a way to practise using and remembering this new knowledge and integrating it with what is already known.
 They have the opportunity to build and consolidate the knowledge through use of the materials, until it becomes automatic.
+Repetition strengthens fluency, pattern recognition, and logical sequencing—skills that support the future use of algorithms and computational strategies.
+Materials are self-correcting, so that children receive immediate feedback that allows them to learn from mistakes directly instead of having to wait for the teacher to correct their work.

 5. Self-Assessment

-Children work through the Montessori mathematics exercises and games in a supported and incremental way.
-There is no pressure for children to move onto a new topic before mastering the one they are working on.
-Students are free to progress through the mathematics curriculum following their own interests, so not all children complete the activities in the same sequence or in the same timeframe.
+Children are given exercises to affirm or verify their own understanding and knowledge, and to establish whether they are ready for the next exercise.
+They work through the Montessori mathematics exercises and games in a supported and incremental way.
+There is no pressure for children to move onto a new topic before mastering the one on which they are working and are free to progress through the mathematics curriculum following their own interests, so not all children complete the activities in the same sequence or in the same timeframe.

 An overview of the mathematics curriculum is represented in the following diagram: